URL path: Index page // Tungsten (W)

 • Tungsten is an element that cannot be formed or destroyed.

-• Tungsten in water mainly comes from rocks and soils that are washed away by running water.
+• Tungsten in water mainly comes from rocks and soils washed away by running water.

-• Tungsten in the air comes from the disintegration of rocks, from ore mining, or from emissions from the industries that process it.
+• Tungsten in the air comes from the disintegration of rocks, ore mining, or emissions from the industries that process it.

-• Tungsten particles in the air can settle on the soil, water, or plant surfaces, or they can be swept away by rain and snow.
+• Tungsten particles in the air can settle on soil, water, or plant surfaces or be swept away by rain and snow.

 • Most of the ground Tungsten does not reach groundwater.